St Mary's, Codford

 We are, however, a pretty straightforward and ‘conservative’ lot in St Mary’s.
-Our congregation covers the age bracket 9 to 90 (and until 2022 our oldest parishioner was 102!) and our inclination is to the traditional but we have embraced most of the Church of England’s innovations readily and happily.
+Our congregation covers the age bracket 9 to 90 (and until 2022 our oldest parishioner was 102!) and our inclination is to the traditional, but we have embraced most of the Church of England’s innovations readily and happily.
 We have moved with the times, and familiarity with ‘new’ orders of service has bred contentment.
-We do not particularly like noise and ‘happy clappy-ism’, but can cope with either occasionally; we retain Hymns Ancient and Modern books but we have bought the newer Common Praise is now our hymn book of choice as it gives us more flexibility.
+We do not particularly like noise and ‘happy clappy-ism,’ but can cope with either occasionally; we retain Hymns Ancient and Modern books but we have bought the newer Common Praise is now our hymn book of choice as it gives us more flexibility.
 Our congregations are not large enough to manage more than one unknown hymn in a service.
-We are lucky to have a number of visiting organists but made the bold, but prescient, decision a few years ago to replace our defunct organ with a modern, digital one that integrates a modern computer with the best pipe organ music available to give us the flexibility to play recorded hymns when no human organist is present.
+We are lucky to have a number of visiting organists but made the bold, but prescient, decision a few years ago to replace our defunct organ with a modern, digital one that allows us to play hymns previously recorded on the organ when no human organist is available.
 We welcome strangers in our midst and enjoy their presence.
-St Mary’s is a welcoming church and is a natural focus for an easy-going and happy community.
+In essence, St Mary’s is a welcoming church and is a natural focus for an easy-going and happy community.

-Maintaining the church is a worry, but no different to those of any custodian of a historic building.
-The PCC is responsible for co-ordinating this maintenance but repairs are paid for, usually, by donations from the Friends of St Mary’s, a benevolent and local group of supporters whose fundraising efforts usually cope with any improvements or replacements to the fabric.
+Maintaining the church is a worry, but no different to those of any custodian of an historic building.
+The PCC is responsible for co-ordinating this maintenance but repairs are paid for, usually, by donations from the Friends of St Mary’s, a benevolent local group of supporters whose fundraising efforts usually cope with any improvements or replacements to the fabric.
 Together with the PCC’s ‘future-proofing’ aims, this partnership works harmoniously for the good of the church.